Brandwein Institute Programs

-The major focus of the Brandwein Institute is to create a series of interpretative trails as part of a learning preserve for local students and adults as well as virtual explorers.
+A major focus of the Brandwein Institute has been the creation of a series of interpretative trails as part of a learning preserve for local students and adults as well as virtual explorers.
 Take an online tour, download lesson plans for class visits, view plans, maps and photos.

 The activities in this section were designed to be performed by teachers and students in the Brandwein Nature Learning Preserve, Unionville, NewYork.
 However, they may also be used in almost any outdoor environment that contains flora and fauna.
 The activities were authored by Brandwein Fellows, veteran science teachers who use the outdoors as a learning lab for student field investigations.
 The material in the "Skill Building" section includes "How Tos" on using technology tools and doing field studies in natural environments.